mauvehed/kevvy/PRD.md

 - Description: CVE description text.
 - Fields: CVSS Score, Severity, Vector, CWEs, Published Date, Modified Date, References, KEV Status (if applicable).

-#### 2.2.2 `/cve channels` Group
+#### 2.2.2 `/cve channel` Group
-**Purpose:** Configure channels for automatic CVE monitoring (`on_message`).
-Supports multiple configurations per server.
+**Purpose:** Configure specific channels for automatic CVE scanning (`on_message`).
 **Permission:** Requires "Manage Server" permission

 ##### Subcommands:
-- `/cve channels add <channel>`: Add/Enable automatic CVE monitoring for the specified channel.
-Creates a default guild configuration if none exists.
+- `/cve channel enable <channel>`: Enable automatic CVE scanning for messages in the specified channel.
+Ensures global monitoring is also enabled for the server.
-- `/cve channels remove <channel>`: Remove/Disable automatic CVE monitoring for the specified channel.
+- `/cve channel disable`: Disable automatic CVE scanning *globally* for the entire server.
+No messages will be scanned in any channel.
+- `/cve channel set <channel>`: Updates the channel configuration (same effect as `enable`).
-- `/cve channels list`: List all channels currently configured for automatic CVE monitoring in the server.
+- `/cve channel all`: Lists all channels currently configured for automatic CVE scanning.
-- `/cve channels status`: Show if CVE monitoring is enabled globally for the server and list configured channels. *(Note: Replaces previous `/cve channel list` functionality)*
-- `/cve channels disable_global`: Disable CVE monitoring globally for the server.
-This stops `on_message` checks entirely, regardless of channel configs. *(Note: Replaces previous `/cve channel disable` functionality)*
-- `/cve channels enable_global`: Enable CVE monitoring globally for the server (if previously disabled).
-Channels still need to be added via `add`. *(Note: Implicitly handled by `add` if guild config doesn't exist, but useful for re-enabling after `disable_global`)*

 #### 2.2.3 `/cve latest`
 **Purpose:** Display the most recent CVEs published on NVD.